dh256git/project27/src/volunteering/index.md

 Get involved!
 Volunteer to work with the {{ site.brand }} team, and learn through hands-on tasks.
-By doing so, you will also teach those who want to learn, but are not yet ready to roll their sleaves up.
+By doing so, you will also teach those who want to learn, but are not yet ready to roll their sleeves up.

 {% include global/cover-image.html image="volunteering-cover.jpg" alt="A drawn tree, with handprints as leaves on the branches." %}